openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_LED_Ring_v2/Readme.md

-# Cube LED Matrix
+# Cube LED Ring
-This parts adapt a LED matrix to the UC2 cubes.
+This parts adapt a LED Ring to the UC2 cubes.
 Electric control is done by an ESP32.

 The stl-files can be found in the folder [STL](./STL).